lruslan/ansible-eos/docs/overview.rst

 Ansible supported (since v0.8) a mode of operation known as Fireball mode.
 Fireball mode has since been depreciated in favor of accelerated mode (as of v1.3).
 Accelerated mode connects to the destination node and starts a daemon that is used for the remainder of the transaction.

-More details about accelerated mode can be found at this link.
+.. tip:: More details about `Accelerated Mode <https://docs.ansible.com/playbooks_acceleration.html>`_ from Ansible's documentation.

 In addition to the connection types discussed above, Ansible also supports a pull model.
 The pull model works in conjunction with SCM systems to perform